Introduction to Transfer Functions in Matlab

 - If the transfer function of the system is known then the output can be easily calculated.

-- It gives information about poles and zeros, can be calculated.
+- It gives information about poles and zeros, which can be calculated.

-In this article we have studied various methods to represent transfer function in Matlab which are using equation, using coefficients and using pole-zero gain information.
-In Transfer Function representation we can also plot poles, zero plot by using ‘pzmap’ command.
+In this article, we have studied various methods to represent transfer function in Matlab which are using the equation, using coefficients, and using pole-zero gain information.
+In Transfer Function representation we can also plot poles, zero plots by using ‘pzmap’ command.

 This representation can be obtained in both the ways from equations to pole-zero plot and from pole-zero plot to the equation.
 Transfer function mostly used in control systems and signals and systems.

 This is a guide to Transfer Functions in Matlab.
 Here we discuss the definition, methods of a transfer function which include by using equations, by using coefficient, and by using pole-zero gain along with some examples.
 You may also look at the following articles to learn more –